kaaedit/kaa/README.rst

 For Mac OS X
 -------------

-Kaa uses alt keys for keyboard shortcut like `alt+W` for copy to clipboard.
+Kaa uses alt key for keyboard shortcut like `alt+W` for copy to clipboard.
 On most of recent Windows or Linux terminal, alt key works just fine.
 But on Mac OS X, Terminal app should be configured:

 1. Select Preferences menu.
 2. Open the Settings tab.